 Is coding for kids good?

 Yes!
 Coding not only teaches kids a valuable skill that they can carry with them their entire life but also lets their creativity come alive.
 You would be surprised at what kids can create when you just let their imaginations flow!

-Coding also teaches them the important skill of problem-solving.
+Coding for kids also teaches the important skill of problem-solving.
 Very rarely does a coding project come out perfectly on the first try.
 Kids learn how to solve problems and tweak their projects until they come out the way they want.

 With coding for kids’ classes, kids also learn the importance of collaboration.
 Many times other students will have ideas to improve their classmates’ projects.
 They learn how other people may have ideas that can help.
 This is an important skill they can carry with them their entire lives.